noodleybroodley/Final-Capstone/README.md

 * add model plot with 0.15 threshold line
 * add roc curve
 <p>In my model, I want to minimize the false positive rate and maximize the true positive rate.
 In other words, I want my model to correctly categorize a person's blood pressure as much as possible.
 I used the area under the ROC curve to determine if my model is successful at this.
 On this plot, an area of 0.5 represents a 50% probability that a model will correctly categorize data, equivalent to random guessing or a coin-flip.
-The closer to an area of 1.0, the better the model.</p>
+The closer to an area of 1.0, the better the model.
+This initial model is only slightly better than random guessing so I tried improving it by changing the threshold a few times.</p>

+* add all threshold changes
+<p></p>